Leonora Duarte: Early life

+The entirety of the Duarte family was trained in music, as evidenced by visitor Captain William Swann (1619-1678), who described his evening in the Duarte home, For Monsieur de Warty [sic] and his daughters I have heard to the fulle.
+Indeed they make a fyne consort and harmony for luts, viols, virginals and voyces.
+I doubt not but you will fynde great contentment by hearing them.The house was filled with a variety of high-quality musical instruments, including at least five harpsichords and virginals, as well as a claviorgan, a combination of a harpsichord and an organ.
+Leonora's brother brother Diego set to music various poems by William Cavendish (1650s) and later the psalm paraphrases of Godeau (1673–85), which he dedicated to Constantijn Huygens.
+None of these works, possibly all for one voice with basso continuo, has survived today.

 Death

-It is unknown what month, or even year, of Leonora’s death but can be recorded around 1678.
+It is unknown what month, or even year, of Leonora’s death but can be assumed around 1678.
 Leonora was one of three daughters of the Duarte family to die from Antwerp’s plagues.
 The year of her death is supported by city records of the event.

 Her brother Diego died in 1691 without successors, which ended the Antwerp branch of the Duarte family.